Inside: Classic Math Games for kids using Tic-Tac-Toe

 My rising Kindergartener will revisit this in Kindergarten.

-This classic game of Tic-Tac-Toe will create opportunity to take turns based on the agreed upon rules, and initiate conversation as players place game pieces on the board.
+This classic game of Tic-Tac-Toe will create an opportunity to take turns based on the agreed-upon rules, and initiate conversation as players place game pieces on the board.

-This classic math game is simple to make!
+This classic math activity is simple to make!